Azure/AzureStack-Tools/Deployment/README.md

 In the network interface screen, select the adapter that will be used for the Azure Stack Development Kit.
 Ensure you have access to the IP address as all other adapters will be disabled by the installer.

 The network configuration screen allows you to specify the settings for the BGPNAT vm.
 The default settings uses DHCP for the BGPNAT vm.
-You can set it to static, but only use this parameter if DHCP can’t assign a valid IP address for Azure Stack to access the Internet.
+You can set it to static, but only use this parameter if DHCP can???t assign a valid IP address for Azure Stack to access the Internet.
 A static IP address needs to be specified with the subnetmask length (e.g. 10.0.0.5/24).
 Optionally you can specify the TimeServer, DNS Server and VLAN ID.

 The summary screen displays the PowerSheel script that will be executed.
 Click deploy start the deployment of the Azure Stack Development Kit.